StevenChristy/octane/README.md

 * You app uses lots of threads - but not much heap allocation.
 * Single-threaded app.
 * Doesn't change malloc - just the C++ allocators.

+## Alignments greater than 16-bytes

+With octane it is easy to construct classes with alignments of 32, 64 or even 128 bytes.
+First declare your class like:

+	class alignas(32) My32bitalignedClass : public ...
+	{
+	...
+	}

+The construct these classes aligned using new_aligned<T>(Args...).
+Like:

+	My32bitalignedClass *ptr = new_aligned<My32bitalignedClass>(...);

 ## Tuning